cdapio/cdap/docs/developer-guide/source/intro.rst

 Traditional Database Log Analysis Framework
 -------------------------------------------
-A traditional architecture will involve using a log collector that gathers logs from different application servers or sources and then writing to a database, either flat-file or relational.
-A reporting framework then acts as the processing layer to crunch the log signals into meaningful statistics and information.
+A traditional architecture will involve using a log collector that gathers logs from different application servers or sources and then writing to a database.
+A reporting framework then acts as the processing layer to aggregate the log signals into meaningful statistics and information.

 This is a good example of an application architecture that cannot scale with unpredictable volume and velocity of data.
+The custom *ETL* framework includes a log collector to extract data, transformation of the logs with simple filtering and normalization, and loading into the database.

 The disadvantages of this approach include:

 - Complexity of the application increases when processing large volumes of data
 - The architecture will not be horizontally scalable
-- Producing results in realtime at high-volume rates will prove challenging
+- Producing results in realtime at high-volume rates is challenging

 .. image:: /doc-assets/_images/ArchitectureDiagram_1.png